PhilippEngler/eufy-security-hm/README.md

 The addons website is build on bootstrap [https://getbootstrap.com/](https://getbootstrap.com/).

+Also I would like to say thank the people sponsoring this project.
+I appreciate that.
+Thank you very much.

 eufy, eufy security, ELV, eq-3, CCU, HomeMatic, homematic ip and RaspberryMatic are trademarks of there respective owners.